SalishSeaCast/SOG-forcing/rivers/README.txt

 As the Englishman data only goes to the end of 2004 at this point, I have not made 2001_2005 files.
 Continue to use eng200123456.dat for now.

+Formatting in eng200123456.dat file was adjusted to make year, month, and day fields integers, so that it can be read by SOG compiled with g95.
+The commands to do the reformatting are:

+      ../formatDataFile "%i %i %i %e %e" < eng200123456.dat > spam mv spam eng2001223456.dat

+# end of file